-Do not hesitate to contact the Student Affairs Office or your academic adviser, if you need any assistance.
+Do not hesitate to contact the Internships & Student Affairs Office or your academic adviser, if you need any assistance.

 - Students should register for their courses as soon as possible as all courses are limited by enrolment.
 Close attention should be paid to the information on the Class Schedule comments and in the Calendar regarding restrictions, spanned courses, linked sections and specially scheduled courses.

-- All currently registered students who expect to return to McGill for Fall 2012 are strongly encouraged to see their adviser(s) and to register for courses before leaving for the summer.
+- All currently registered students who expect to return to McGill for the next Fall term are strongly encouraged to see their adviser(s) and to register for courses before leaving for the summer.
 As all courses are limited by enrolment, you may not be able to register for the courses of your choice if you postpone registration until August.

-- Late registration fees are charged as of July 24, 2012; make sure you register in at least one course prior to this date to avoid late registration fees.
+- Late registration fees are charged as of early August, make sure you register in at least one course prior to the specific date at www.mcgill.ca/importantdates to avoid late registration fees.

 - Advisers are available to assist students with their program planning; however, students are ultimately responsible for their academic record.

 - Students should also refer to the University's Student Records Information web site for information and assistance.

 - Bachelor of Education programs leading to certification can only be followed on a full time basis.
 Part-time study is not normally permitted.
 For exceptions see the next heading below, "Request for Part Time Study."